Living in Timisoara: Pros & Cons (Is It Worth It?)

 timisoara high rent

 Unfortunately, high demand encourages high costs.
-It’s not cheap to rent an apartment in Timisoara, especially in autumn, when University starts and the demand is very high amongst students.
+It’s not cheap to rent an apartment in Timisoara, especially during the fall, when the University starts and the demand is very high amongst students.

 But lucky golden tickets are always available, if you have patience to look for them.